cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Read_QC/PRJNA513845-eDNA/DADA2/README.md

 **2)** Run [DADA2](https://benjjneb.github.io/dada2/tutorial.html) using `run_DADA2-by_machine.R` or `run_DADA2-separate_serial.R`

 I am skipping the 4 PhiX outliers, but it looks like running cutadapt removed a lot of the PhiX NovaSeq reads (when they would have been present at <1% frequency)?
-This would match a response from the authors.
+This would match a response from the authors in the comment thead.

 **3)** Summarize DADA2 merged and corrected sequence counts.